The Authentic Cruise Company

 Dress Code

-We recommend wearing elegant, casual clothes at your discretion, and for the gala evenings, a cocktail dress for ladies and a shirt and tie for gentlemen, and a white or black-and-white outfit for the Officers’ evening.
-Shorts/Bermudas are not permitted in the evening in the gastronomic restaurants.
+We recommend wearing casual and elegant outfits, cocktail attire for gala evenings, and white or black and white attire for the Officers’ evening.
+Shorts and bermudas are not allowed in the evening at gourmet restaurants.

 Expedition Cruise